 For the upper box with the wine glasses, he built the shell and I ordered these under cabinet wine glass holders* that my husband installed after I painted them white.

-Here is another angle of the kitchen before the makeover.
+Here is another angle before the kitchen makeover.

 It was a happy day for me when my husband removed the old counters.
 We saved about $500 removing them ourselves as opposed to having Home Depot do it.

 The new counters are quartz, in the color gray expo.
 I picked a high shine counter even though I knew it will show fingerprints and smudges more than a matte finish.
 I waited so long to get rid of the flat laminate counters that it’s worth it to me to keep them shined.
-The new undermount sink is awesome also!
+(For more information on the counters, read What You Need To Know Before Buying Kitchen Countertops ) The new undermount sink is awesome also!
 And the pendant lights from Lamps Plus are just beautiful too.

 I also picked up new spice jars for my spice wall racks because the old ones didn’t all match.
-I labeled them with round chalk board labels*.
+To customize them, I labeled them with round chalkboard labels*.

 I found this little vintage can at my local antique store.
 I don’t know what it’s called, but its purpose is for sifting powdered sugar.